SQL Scripts Manager, Simple-Talk’s Christmas present to its readers, is a free tool by Redgate. It now has an ‘add-in’ called Script Generator.

 Running SQL Scripts Generator with a SQL Script.

-The sequence of events is this: Firstly, Copy the Script Generator from this zip file to the install directory of SQL Scripts Manager (there is no installer as yet).
+The sequence of events is this: Firstly, Copy the Script Generator to the install directory of SQL Scripts Manager (there is no installer as yet).
 Test your script first in SSMS.
 If it runs in SSMS, it is quite likely to run in SQL Scripts Manager.
 (You have to be more careful with implicit casting for displaying strings, I found).

 Then fire up Script Generator from the SQL Scripts Manager directory.